iallengabio/SNetS/README.md

     $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar DIR

-Where `DIR` is the **absolute** path to directory holding simulation config files.
+Where `DIR` is the path to directory holding simulation config files.

+- Firebase Simulation Server

+    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar -fs

+In this way the program works as a simulation server.

+- LAN Simulation Server Master

+    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar -lm

+In this way the program works as a LAN master simulation server.
+This server receives simulation requests from clients and distribute the simulation beteweem registered slave servers.

-- Simulation Server
+- LAN Simulation Server Slave

-    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar
+    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar -ls IPSM

-In this way the program works as a simulation server.,
+Where `IPSM` is the location (IP) of the Simulation Server Master.
+In this way the program works as a LAN slave simulation server.

+- LAN Client

+    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar -lc IPSM DIR

+ Where `IPSM` is the location (IP) of the Simulation Server Master and `DIR` is the path to directory holding simulation config files.